Ajax-thebug/htmlGradient/README.md

 # htmlGradient
-Copy Gradient for you HTML Websites.
+//Copy Gradient Codes for your HTML Websites.